-Human Resources Payroll Contacts are responsible for processing payroll, benefit changes, and leave adjustments for employees.
-Please keep them updated regarding any payroll, benefit, or address changes.
+Human Resources is responsible for processing payroll, benefit changes, and leave adjustments for employees.
+Please contact HR regarding any payroll, benefit, or address changes.
+An email can be sent to: email@example.com.
+An HR representative will respond and assist you with the change.

 Top of Page